dimohy/GenPack/README.md

 ```

 ## How to create a packet schema
-Decorate the attribute of `class' or `record' with `GenPackable'.
+Decorate the attribute of `class` or `record` with `GenPackable`.
 At this point, the target must be given `partial`.
-GenPack's packet schema is represented by creating a 'PacketSchema` using the 'PacketSchemaBuilder'.
+GenPack's packet schema is represented by creating a `PacketSchema` using the `PacketSchemaBuilder`.

 ```csharp
 [GenPackable]